When you're drawing a model in SketchUp, moving your model (or parts of it) takes on a third dimension. Literally.

 Ready to move?
 Follow these steps:

-- With the Select () tool, select the item (or items) you want to move.
+- With the Select () tool or the Lasso () tool, select the item (or items) you want to move.

 - Select the Move tool () or press the M key.

-Click the item you want to move.
-Wherever you click becomes your move point.
+- Select the item you want to move and your move point.

-Tip: Moving is easier if select a corner as your move point.
-If you’re moving an item because you want to align it with something else in your model, make your move point the corner by which you want to align your item.
-For example, if you’re aligning the upper-right corner of a cabinet with another cabinet, click the upper-right corner, as shown in the figure.
+Move Points: Moving is easier if you select a corner as your move point.
+If you’re moving an item and want to align it with something else in your model, make your move point the corner you want lined up with the other item.
+For example, in the figure below we’ve selected the upper-right corner of the cabinet as our move point allowing us to easily move the cabinet and align it with the other cabinet.

-Move your mouse to move your selection.
-As you move your item, notice how the inferences and Measurements box change:
+- Move your mouse to move your selection.
+As you move your selection, the inference points and the values in the Measurements box change.
+Let's take a look at how this looks when we move our cabinet:

 Tip: To lock an inference to an axis as you move, hold down the Shift key when the move line turns the color of your desired axis.
 Or hold down the up arrow key to lock your move to the blue axis, the left arrow to lock your move to the green axis, or right arrow to lock the move to the red axis.

-- An inference line appears between the start and ending points of the move.
-(See callout 1 in the figure.)
+- (1) An inference line appears between the start and ending points of the move.

-- The distance of the move is displayed dynamically in the Measurements box (2).
+- (2) The distance of the move is displayed dynamically in the Measurements box.

 - Click the destination point to finish the move.

-(Optional) To move your item a precise distance, you can type either of the following during or immediately after the move:
+- (Optional) To move your item a precise distance type either of the following during or immediately after the move:

 - Coordinates: The Measurements box accepts global or relative coordinates.
-To enter global coordinates, use square brackets, such as [3’, 4’, 5’].
-To set relative coordinates, use angle brackets, such as <3’, 4’, 5’>.
+To enter global coordinates, use square brackets, such as [3', 4', 5'] to designate coordinates from the model origin.
+To set relative coordinates (from the starting point of the move operation), use angle brackets, such as <3', 4', 5'>.

 To see these steps in action, along with a few extra tips for moving, watch the following video.